-Rhonda Scharf explains why success isn’t down to luck
+Rhonda Scharf explains why success isn’t down to luck; it is down to accountability

 I just bought a new car.
 And yes, it is a really nice car, and I feel really good when I drive it.